 About this course

-This combined course will serve as a practical and insightful grounding to help you to understand your students’ needs, plan suitable lessons for almost all types of students, find and enjoy your new (high paying!) job.
+It’s also ideal if you want to teach online from home.
+You’ll have access to experienced high-level tutors who will personally oversee your submitted work which means you’ll feel supported at every level.
+This combined course will serve as a practical and insightful grounding to help you to understand your students’ needs, plan suitable lessons for almost all types of students and enjoy your new (high paying!) job.

-Gain your TEFL certification in as little as 5 weeks and enjoy access to your course materials for 6 months.
+Complete your coursework in as little as 7 weeks and enjoy access to your course materials for 6 months.

 Premier TEFL accreditation